PhilJay/JWT/README.md

 [![Release](https://img.shields.io/github/release/PhilJay/JWT.svg?style=flat)](https://jitpack.io/#PhilJay/JWT)

 # JWT
-Kotlin JWT implementation (Json Web Token) designed for **Apple**, as required by APNs (Apple Push Notification Service) or Sign in with Apple (including verification via JWK), for use on Kotlin powered backend servers.
-Eases the process of creating the token based on your credentials.
+Lightweight Kotlin JWT implementation (Json Web Token) designed for **Apple**, as required by APNs (Apple Push Notification Service) or Sign in with Apple (including JWT verification via JWK), for use on Kotlin powered backend servers.
+Eases the process of creating & verifying the token based on your credentials.

 No other dependencies required.